Key Points

 General Approaches

-pemetrexed has no survival advantage and significantly increased toxicity compared to maintenance
+pemetrexed has no survival advantage and significant increased toxicity compared to maintenance

 pemetrexed or bevacizumab alone.